Faryno/Hands/README.md

 # Hands
-This project is able to recognize one of the 24 gestures and translate it into a letter of the English alphabet
+This project is able to recognize one of the 24 gestures and translate it into a letter of the English alphabet.

 gestures: